withtally/Tally-lytics/RAILWAY_DEPLOYMENT.md

 # Railway Deployment Guide

+## ⚠️ IMPORTANT: Production Database

+**This application is deployed to PRODUCTION with existing database tables.**

+Migrations are **DISABLED by default** for safety.
+To run migrations:
+1. Set environment variable: `RUN_MIGRATIONS=true`
+2. Only enable when you need to apply new schema changes
+3. Review migration files before enabling

 ## Required Environment Variables

 The following environment variables MUST be set in Railway for the application to deploy and run successfully: